Chihche-Liew/chihche-liew.github.io/content/repos/_index.md

 ### 6. Replication and Extension of Donelson et al. (2011, TAR)

 **Summary**: This project replicates and extends the empirical results of Donelson et al. (2011) using Compustat data from WRDS.
-The replication not only validates the original study (1967-2005) but also extends the analysis to more recent periods (up to 2023) to test the robustness of the findings.
+The replication not only validates the original study (1967-2005) but also extends the analysis to more recent periods (up to 2023) to test the robustness of the findings. [repository here](https://github.com/Chihche-Liew/Changes-over-Time-Replication-and-Extension)

 **Features**: